ropensci-archive/bomrang/README.md

 ### Results

-The function, `get_forecast()` will return a tidy data frame of the weather forecast for the daily forecast with the following fields,
+The function, `get_precis_forecast()` will return a tidy data frame of the weather forecast for the daily forecast with the following fields,

 -   **aac** - AMOC Area Code, *e.g.*, WA\_MW008, a unique identifier for each location
 -   **start\_time\_local** - Start of forecast date and time in local TZ